-The University of Colorado Faculty Retirement Agreements are comprised of retirement incentives designed to give faculty of the University who participate in the 401(a) Optional Retirement Plan (ORP) options for transitioning into retirement.
+The University of Colorado Faculty Retirement Agreements are comprised of retirement incentives designed to give faculty of the University who participate in the 401(a) ORP options for transitioning into retirement.
 Agreements may allow eligible faculty of the University to pursue personal or professional interests and continue their academic and professional lives in gainful part-time employment.
-Options may include negotiated differentiated work load, phased retirement, and post-retirement University employment, consulting opportunities, etc. For detailed information on Faculty Retirement Agreements, including all authorized incentives, go to: www.cu.edu/policies/aps/hr/5016.html.
+Options may include negotiated differentiated work load, phased retirement and post-retirement University employment, consulting opportunities, etc. For detailed information on Faculty Retirement Agreements, including all authorized incentives, go to: www.cu.edu/policies/aps/hr/5016.

-- 1. Determine your eligibility.
-Faculty entering into phased retirement agreements must meet the eligibility requirements described in the Faculty Retirement Agreements Policy. - 2.
-Request an agreement from your department chair. - 3.
-Determine terms of agreement, including any reduced workload. - 4.
+1. Determine your eligibility.
+Faculty entering into phased retirement agreements must meet the eligibility requirements described in the Faculty Retirement Agreements Policy.

+2. Request an agreement from your department chair.

+- 3. Determine terms of agreement, including any reduced workload. - 4.
 Department chair will notify you of approval. - 5.
-Schedule time to meet with your retirement fund sponsor representative(s). - 6.
-Contact a PBS benefit professional for information about benefits. - 7.
-Your department must forward a copy of the signed, approved agreement to PBS.
+Schedule time to meet with your retirement fund sponsor representative(s).

+6. Contact an ES benefit professional for information about benefits.

+7. Your department must forward a copy of the signed, approved agreement to Employee Services.